Hershel McGriff: Racing career

-McGriff returned to racing after not racing for around ten years.
+McGriff returned to racing after an absence of around ten years.
 He started 41st at Riverside in 1967 and had moved up to second place by the sixth lap.
 He beat Ron Grable in a photo finish that day.

-He became the oldest driver to win a NASCAR feature race when he won an AutoZone West Series race in 1989 at the age of 61.
-His 14 wins at the defunct Riverside International Raceway is the most at NASCAR-sanctioned events and he was chosen as the grand marshal for the final race at the track in 1988.
+He became the oldest driver to win a NASCAR feature race when he won the Spears Manufacturing 200, a Winston West Series race, in 1989 at the age of 61.
+His fourteen wins at the defunct Riverside International Raceway is the most at NASCAR-sanctioned events, and he was chosen as the grand marshal for the final race at the track in 1988.

 In November 1996, McGriff made the trip with several NASCAR champions, current Winston Cup, Busch Grand National, and Craftsman Truck Series drivers to Japan's Suzuka Raceway for an exhibition race.
 He started 26th and finished 25th in what was called the NASCAR Suzuka Thunder Special.

 He announced his retirement following the 2002 season.

-With later starts in the Camping World/K&N Pro Series East and West, he set and broke his records as the oldest driver in series history.
+With later starts in the Camping World/K&N Pro Series East and West, McGriff set and broke his records as the oldest driver in series history.

-In 2018, at the age of 90, he announced plans to run the K&N West races at Tucson Speedway, and upon starting became the oldest person to contest in a race sanctioned by NASCAR.
+In 2018, at the age of ninety, he announced plans to run the K&N West races at Tucson Speedway, and upon starting became the oldest person to contest in a race sanctioned by NASCAR.

 Career awards

 McGriff was inducted in the West Coast Stock Car Hall of Fame in its first class in 2002.

 He was inducted into the Motorsports Hall of Fame of America in 2006.

 McGriff, who retired from driving at age 74 said, "This is fantastic, getting in the Hall of Fame, but, hey, I might not be through yet.
 When I turn 80 [in two years], I just might go out to a short track and show the young guys that I can still do it."

-In 2023, he was inducted in the NASCAR Hall of Fame, alongside 2003 Cup Series Champion, Matt Kenseth, 4-Time Cup Series winning crew chief, Kirk Shelmerdine, and NASCAR Executive, Mike Helton.
+In 2023, he was inducted in the NASCAR Hall of Fame, alongside 2003 Cup Series Champion, Matt Kenseth, four-time Cup Series winning crew chief, Kirk Shelmerdine, and NASCAR Executive, Mike Helton.